aleidinger/aleidinger.github.io/index.md

 - **Sept 2022**: I'm presenting at ELLIS PhD Symposium at the University of Alicante.

 ## Publications
-- **Alina Leidinger**, Robert van Rooij, Ekaterina Shutova.
+- **A. Leidinger**, R. van Rooij, E. Shutova.
 2023.
 The Language of Prompting: What linguistic properties make a prompt successful? *Accepted to Findings of EMNLP 2023*
+- G. Starace, K. Papakostas, R. Choenni, A. Panagiotopoulos, M. Rosati, **A. Leidinger**, E. Shutova.
+2023.
+Starace Probing LLMs for Joint Encoding of Linguistic Categories. [<a href="https://arxiv.org/abs/2310.18696">ArXiv</a>] *Accepted to Findings of EMNLP 2023*
 - **Alina Leidinger** and Richard Rogers.
 2023.
 Which Stereotypes Are Moderated and Under-Moderated in Search Engine Autocompletion?.
 In 2023 ACM Conference on Fairness, Accountability, and Transparency (FAccT ’23), June 12–15, 2023, Chicago, IL, USA.
 ACM, New York, NY, USA, 13 pages. [<a href="https://doi.org/10.1145/3593013.3594062">https://doi.org/10.1145/3593013.3594062</a>]
 - van der Wal, O., Bachmann, D., **Leidinger, A.**, Van Maanden, L., Zuidema, J., Schulz, K. Undesirable biases in NLP: Averting a crisis of measurement. [<a href="https://arxiv.org/pdf/2211.13709.pdf">ArXiv</a>] *Accepted to JAIR.*
 - Sagonas, Christos, Yannis Panagakis, **Alina Leidinger**, and Stefanos Zafeiriou.
 "Robust Joint and Individual Variance Explained."
 In 2017 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pp. 5739-5748.
 IEEE Computer Society, 2017. [<a href="https://openaccess.thecvf.com/content_cvpr_2017/papers/Sagonas_Robust_Joint_and_CVPR_2017_paper.pdf">paper</a>]